Make sure you get your full thyroid picture so you can live your best life.

 For example, some supplements like selenium and iodine can help prevent thyroid issues — but always speak to your doctor first.

-For Thyroid Awareness Month we have put together an Advanced Thyroid Test Panel, which is discounted for 5 days only.
+For Thyroid Awareness Month we have put together an Advanced Thyroid Test Panel, which is discounted for one week only starting Jan 20, 2020.
 If you want to take advantage of this special discounted offer then click here: